nlsblnr/artemis/README.md

-# Artemis - 2D physic three-body problem
+# Artemis - 2D simulation of the three-body problem
 Artemis is an attempt at simulating the three-body problem in 2D using high school level physics.

 This project was named Artemis in honor of the moon expedition taking place while this project was being implemented.